stoyicker/auto-factory-kotlin/.github/README.md

 ```
 ### Factories for external classes
 Factories for types whose source is out of your control can be requested via typealias.
 For example, you can request a
-factory for the `Any` constructors like this:
+factory for the public `Any` constructors like this:
 ```kotlin
 @AutoFactory(name = "AnyFactory") // name is not mandatory, but it is a good idea to keep name consistent with the default rules typealias AnyAlias = Any